mrcnski/believeobey.live/_posts/2025-07-21-a-case-for-morning-to-morning-shabbat.md

 The [original Greek of Matthew 28:1](https://www.blueletterbible.org/kjv/mat/28/1/t_conc_957001) has "εἰς", which means "into" or "toward".[^hebrew]

-[^hebrew]: Note again that these verses don't read this way in the Hebrew, so maybe the Greek versions are suspect.
+[^hebrew]: These verses read differently in the [Hebrew](https://www.hebrewgospels.com/_files/ugd/c68db9_71c9a9c22a2646ec93694a17128ef55f.pdf) and don't provide such clear evidence.
 However, the [Aramaic Matthew](https://dukhrana.com/peshitta/index.php) again supports the Greek: *"And in the close of the sabbath, as the first of the week began to dawn ..."*

 ## Evidence in Enoch